abhishekpeddada/siem_project/README.md

-Flask SIEM: A Simple Security Information and Event Management Tool Project Overview
+AutoSecOps: A Simple Security Information and Event Management Tool Project Overview

-Flask SIEM is a lightweight Security Information and Event Management (SIEM) tool built with Python and Flask.
+AutoSecOps is a lightweight Security Information and Event Management (SIEM) tool built with Python and Flask.
 This single-file application is designed for educational and small-scale use cases, allowing you to ingest and analyze log data to detect potential security threats.

 The core functionality includes: